 Our friend Steve recalls feeling overwhelmed by the baby’s cries and yelling at his wife to “Get the (bleep) ing diaper!”
 He later asked her when she thought her mom-instincts would kick in, to which she quickly replied, “How the (bleep) should I know?”
 They are among the many new parents who simply cannot avoid expletives in these crazy early days.

 This period of extreme parenting can cause severe Scorekeeping.
-“You’re too tired to watch her for a -couple of hours?
+“You’re too tired to watch her for a couple of hours?
 Too bad.
 I haven’t showered for three days.
 Just suck it up!”
-We’ll talk in detail about Scorekeeping in the next chapter, and how it can set the stage for ongoing marital conflict.
+We’ll talk in detail about Scorekeeping, and how it can set the stage for ongoing marital conflict.

 Even if we aren’t fighting, our conversation just isn’t what it used to be.
 The day-to-day care of a newborn ushers in new and fascinating repartee.
 Now all we talk about is…the baby and how to care for the baby—when to feed the baby, how much to feed the baby, whose turn it is to feed the baby, who’s going to wash the bottles, when to change the baby, who’s going to change the baby, when should the baby take a nap, when should the baby wake up, what should the baby wear, it’s too cold, no, it’s too hot, he needs a blanket, no, he doesn’t, he threw up a few minutes ago, his poop was a weird color, he didn’t poop today, we need to track his poops, why has he been crying for 3 hours.
 It’s endless.